murillo-group/sarkas/docs/quickstart.rst

    :header: "Key", "Value Data Type", "Description"
    :widths: auto

-   "dt", "float", "Size of timestep used in both equilibration and production phases (e.g. 0.1)" "Neq", "int", "Number of equilibration steps (e.g. 1000)" "Nstep", "int", "Number of production steps (e.g. 5000)" "BC", "string", "Type of boundary conditions on all edges of simulation cell.
+   "units", "string", "Unit system to use. 'cgs' or 'mks'" "dt", "float", "Size of timestep used in both equilibration and production phases (e.g. 0.1)" "Neq", "int", "Number of equilibration steps (e.g. 1000)" "Nsteps", "int", "Number of production steps (e.g. 5000)" "BC", "string", "Type of boundary conditions on all edges of simulation cell.
 Currently, 'periodic' is only supported boundary condition"
-   "ptcls_init", "string (deprecated)", "Just leave as `init` and ignore" "writeout", "string", "Determines if .out file will be generated with positions, velocities, and accelerations for each particle during the extent of the simulation.
+   "writexyz", "string", "Determines if .xyz file, following the 'xyz' formatting standards, will be generated during the extent of the simulation.
 Options are: 'yes or no'"
-   "writexyz", "string", "Determines if .xyz file, following the 'xyz' formatting standarsds, will be generated during the extent of the simulation.
-Options are: 'yes or no'"
-   "dump_step", "int", "Number of steps between saving particle data" "random_seed", "int (deprecated)", "Just leave as '1' and ignore" "restart", "int", "Restarts the simulation using information from a previous run or from a text file.
-Options: 1 (yes) or 0 (no)"
-   "verbose", "string", "Writes simulation information to standard output.
-Options are yes or no"
+   "dump_step", "int", "Number of steps between saving particle data" "random_seed", "int", "Seed of random number generator" "verbose", "string", "Flag for printing simulation information to screen.
+Options are 'yes' or 'no'" "output_dir", "string", "Directory where to store checkpoint files for restart and post processing."
+   "fname_app", "string", "Appendix to filenames.
+Default = output_dir"

 * lattice: Places particle down in a simple cubic lattice with a random perturbation.
 Note that `Num` must be a perfect cube if using this method.